ncepu-iDealStudio/sqlalchemy-codegen/README.md

-# Flask sqlacodegen
+# Flask-RESTfulCodegen

-Fork of [sqlacodegen](https://pypi.python.org/pypi/sqlacodegen) by Alex Gronholm.
-Based off of version 1.1.6.
+Fork of [flask-sqlacodegen](https://github.com/ksindi/flask-sqlacodegen) by Kamil Sindi.
+Based off of version 1.1.8.

 What's different:
+* Support for generate Resource layer,include RESTful API based Flask-RESTful.
+* Support for generate Model layer.
 * Support for Flask-SQLAlchemy syntax using `--flask` option.
 * Defaults to generating backrefs in relationships. `--nobackref` still included as option in case backrefs are not wanted.
 * Naming of backrefs is class name in snake_case (as opposed to CamelCase) and is pluralized if it's Many-to-One or Many-to-Many using [inflect](https://pypi.python.org/pypi/inflect).